N8Brooks/deno_aoc/year_2017/README.md

 [Day 13](https://github.com/N8Brooks/deno_aoc/blob/main/year_2017/day_13.ts).
 I
 believe there could be a more efficient way to find this number.
-Perhaps it could iterate based on previous devisors.
+Perhaps it could iterate based on previous divisors.
+It could read between the lines based on what the remainder must be for it to not be evenly divisible by certain divisors.